blambov/cassandra/src/java/org/apache/cassandra/db/memtable/TrieMemtable.md

 complicating later walks that have to pass over it.

-To avoid this problem and make sure that we delete markers that no longer serve any purpose, the in-memory trie mutation code accepts a `danglingMetadataCleaner` argument that is used to check if a trie content/metadata entry makes sense when it has no substructure.
-The checker is called every time the mutation code notices that it is building a leaf node, and drops the content (and with it the whole leaf and path leading to it) if the checker returns `true`.
-By passing a suitable cleaner, recognizing `LivenessInfo.EMPTY` and `COMPLEX_COLUMN_MARKER` in data branches and `Level ROW` in deletion ones, the trie memtable makes sure that unproductive markers are dropped without affecting things like cells or non-empty liveness info that are meaningful without substructure.
+To avoid this problem and make sure that we delete markers that no longer serve any purpose, the in-memory trie uses a `shouldPreserveWithoutChildren` predicate that is used to check if a trie content/metadata entry makes sense when it has no substructure.
+This checker is called every time the mutation code notices that it is building a leaf node, and drops the content (and with it the whole leaf and path leading to it) if the predicate returns `false`.
+By using a suitable predicate, recognizing `LivenessInfo.EMPTY`, `COMPLEX_COLUMN_MARKER` and `Level ROW`, the trie memtable makes sure that unproductive markers are dropped without affecting things like cells or non-empty liveness info that are meaningful without substructure.

 Note that when data in the trie and paths are deleted, the trie will drop and reuse the trie cells that stored them, but cannot do anything about non-trie memory.
-This means, for example, that cell objects stored in on- or off-heap slab buffers cannot be released.
-This fact is a feature of Cassandra memtables that is not changed by the current trie memtable implementation.
+This means, for example, that, while we can fully release deletion markers, liveness info and cells with values of 15 bytes or fewer, large cell values stored in on- or off-heap slab buffers cannot be released.
+This fact is a feature of Cassandra memtables that is not fully resolved by the current trie memtable implementation.

 #### Example